publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s143.md

             (A)  __In general__  __.—__

-            From administrative funds made available under section 104(a), the Secretary shall deduct such sums as are necessary, not to exceed $10,000,000 for each of fiscal years 2013 and 2014, to carry out this section.
+            From administrative funds made available under section 104(a), the Secretary may deduct such sums as are necessary, not to exceed $4,000,000 for each of fiscal years 2016 through 2020, to carry out this section.

             (B)  __Allocation of funds__  __.—__